damogranlabs/classy_blocks/README.md

 - [ ] [Edge grading](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.3-mesh-generation-with-the-blockmesh-utility#x13-450004.3.1.3) (separate specification for each edge)
 - [x] Automatic propagation of grading and cell count from a single block to all connected blocks as required by blockMesh
 - [x] Projections of vertices, edges and block faces to geometry (triangulated and [searchable surfaces](https://www.openfoam.com/documentation/guides/latest/doc/guide-meshing-snappyhexmesh-geometry.html#meshing-snappyhexmesh-searchable-objects))
 - [x] Face merging as described by [blockMesh user guide](https://www.openfoam.com/documentation/user-guide/4-mesh-generation-and-conversion/4.3-mesh-generation-with-the-blockmesh-utility#x13-470004.3.2).
 Breaks the pure-hexahedral-mesh rule but can often save the day for trickier geometries.
+Automatic duplication of points on merged block faces
 - [ ] Auto grading for Low-Re meshes: boundary layer with specified cell-to-cell expansion, transition with 2:1 expansion, and specified 'bulk' cell size

 # Examples